ashwani-kumar-singh/rating-system/README.md

 # Rating System for Product
 ## Assumptions
 ```
-1. Rating will be integer value.
+1. Rating will be Integer value.
 2. Average Rating will be Integer or Decimal value upto 1 place of decimal.
 ```
-## System capability
+## System Capabilities
 ```
 1. create / update customer details.
 2. create / update / delete / get product details.